December 22nd, 1924 Wedding of John Penson and Ellen Downes at Rockland All Saints. Photograph courtesy of Lucinda Bell-Tye

-Lydia’s parents, James and Charlotte Matthews and Charlotte’s father, Jeremiah Le Grice (also found as ‘Grice’), were living in Low Common, Great Ellingham at the time of the 1871 census.
+Lydia’s parents, James and Charlotte Matthews, and Charlotte’s father, Jeremiah Le Grice (also found as ‘Grice’), lived in Low Common, Great Ellingham at the time of the 1871 census.
 Although they were all born in Norfolk, none of them were born in Great Ellingham.

 Jack Penson may well have visited his maternal family in Great Ellingham before moving to the village prior to his marriage to Ellen (Nellie) Downes.